adamtow/notecuts/docs/English.md

 ## Exploring the NotesCuts Interface
 The NoteCuts Home screen has the following elements:

+- **Evaluate Continuously**: Constantly checks your Local NoteCuts for shortcut commands to run.
-- **Evaluate Local NoteCuts**: Checks all Local NoteCuts and runs any newly added shortcuts.
+- added - **Evaluate Once**: Checks all Local NoteCuts and runs any newly added shortcuts once before returning to the NoteCuts Home screen.
 - **Run Continuously with Cronios**: When Cronios integration is enabled, this action starts Cronios in Run Continuously mode.
 Shortcuts run via NoteCuts and Cronios are executed automatically in the background.
+- **Shortcut Quarantine**: Appears when a shortcut experiences an error while being run by NoteCuts.
 - **Local NoteCuts**: Lists all Local NoteCuts on the device.
 The icon next to each NoteCut depicts the location of the connected note: Apple Notes, Dropbox, or Evernote.
 - **Remote NoteCuts**: Lists all Remote NoteCuts.
 If a NoteCut could not be found, a ❓ will appear below the name of the NoteCut.
 - **New NoteCut**: Create a new local or remote NoteCut.